poleNgrek/Hooks/README.md

 We should probably start with the most important hook, according to me, the useState hook which allows us to manage states!
 But before we do, let's establish two very important rules (which also apply for the other hooks as well!).
-1. Hooks shall be used ONLY inside functional components or other custom hooks.
+1. ***Hooks shall be used ONLY inside functional components or other custom hooks.***
-2. Hooks shall be used ONLY in the root level of the component.
-Or in simpler words, never use a hook inside nested functions.
+2. ***Hooks shall be used ONLY in the root level of the component.*** Or simply put, never use a hook inside nested functions.

 Now that we established the two most important rules (so far), we can simply import useState like this	:arrow_down: